 5. Real-world experienceYour son or daughter will have many opportunities to get hands-on, real-world experience, whether it's conducting research, participating in an internship or studying abroad.
 That experience will help them get a great job or admission into a prestigious graduate school, just like it did for many of our students.

 6. Job placementWith a diploma from the University of Pittsburgh, which is recognized worldwide, he or she will have an advantage over many graduates.
 Our alumni are doctors, entrepreneurs, scientists, educators, nurses and law enforcement officers.
-Ninety-two percent of our graduates are working, in graduate school or both, within six months of graduating.
+Ninety-three percent of our graduates are working, in graduate school or both, within six months of graduating.

 7. Grad schoolThat Pitt degree will help your son or daughter get into a prestigious school.
 Our alumni have studied at the University of Pennsylvania, Stanford University, Duquesne University, Johns Hopkins University, Cornell University and the University of Pittsburgh School of Medicine.

 9. ReputationFor the 14th consecutive year, The Princeton Review named us one of the best colleges in the Northeast.
 We were also named a College of Distinction by the college guide of the same name and were recognized as one of the best regional colleges in the United States by The Best Colleges website.
 And, U.S. News & World Report named us one of the best regional colleges in the North for 2011 and one of the Best Baccalaureate Colleges in the North in 2010 and 2009.

 10. Class sizeYou don't want your son or daughter in a class of 300, and that won't happen on our campus.
 Our classes are small so he/she can get personalized attention.
 Our average class size is 19.

 11. Modern facilitiesYou won't see old, crumbling buildings on our campus.
 Most of our buildings have been built or renovated in the last 10 years.